SumanAsim22/python-habit-tracker/README.md

 Note:
 - The project comes with a preexisitng database `test.db`.
 This database contains 5 predefined habits as well as example task checkoffs for a period of 4 weeks and the corresponding streaks.
 It can be used to gain an understanding of the application.
-- To work with a new database, enter the preferred database name when prompted.
+- To work with a new database, enter the preferred database name when prompted (e.g. `main.db`).
 This will create a blank database and connect the application to it.
 Enter this name again when restarting the application.